Bizarre (rapper)

-Rufus Arthur Johnson (born July 5, 1976), better known by his stage name Bizarre, is an American rapper, best known for his work with the Detroit-based hip hop group D12.
+Rufus Johnson (born July 5, 1976), better known by his stage name Bizarre, formerly Bizarre Kid, is an American rapper and producer, best known for his work with the Detroit-based hip hop group D12.

 Early life

-Bizarre was born Rufus Arthur Johnson on July 5, 1976 in Detroit, Michigan.
+Bizarre was born Rufus Johnson on July 5, 1976, in Detroit.
 Bizarre grew up living with his single mother.
 He started rapping when he was in fifth grade.
-His teacher thought he was talking to himself, and began calling him 'Bizarre'.
+His teacher thought he was talking to himself, and began calling him 'Bizarre Kid', which eventually led to the stage name 'Bizarre'.
 In 1995, he joined the rap group D12 with neighborhood friends DeShaun "Proof" Holton, Karnail "Bugz" Pitts, Carlos "Fuzz Scoota" Rabb, Willie "Eye Kyu" Drake, and Von "Kuniva" Carlisle.
 He also met Marshall "Eminem" Mathers through Proof.
 Bizarre used to attend a club on Friday nights called 'The Shelter' in Saint Andrew's Hall, where rap battles were held.